 “Before we try to explain something, we should be sure it actually happened.”-- Ray Hyman

 Now, let's look at the structure of basic arguments.
-Verbal arguments may not be presented with such formal structure, but good arguments, when analyzed, can be broken down into premises, inferences, warrants and conclusions.
+Verbal arguments may not be presented with such formal structure, but good arguments, when analyzed, can be broken down into premises, followed by logic (inferences and warrants) and then conclusions.

 The first premise is a conditional ("If, then") statement.